Program Educational Objectives

 The program educational objectives of the undergraduate program in mining engineering take into consideration the university mission and the constituents’ needs by producing graduates who, in their first few years after graduation, will be able to:

 - Advance in their careers, adapting to new situations and emerging problems, through the application of general-purpose engineering skills and the core technical disciplines, analytical procedures, and design practices of the mining engineering profession;

 - Function ethically in a variety of professional roles such as mine planner, designer, production manager, mineral processing engineer, consultant, technical support representative and regulatory specialist;

 - Pursue advanced degrees in mineral-related fields and also those fields that support the mineral industries such as business and law;

 - Utilize professional skills such as effective communication, teamwork, and leadership; and

 - Demonstrate an understanding of the critical role mining engineers play in society with respect to health, safety, and the environment in tangible ways such as achieving professional licensure.

-The Department of Mining Engineering has eleven student learning outcomes listed below:
+The Department of Mining Engineering has seven student outcomes listed below:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics